panyao/sodacloud/README.md

 ```java
 soda.bind(reports, MaintenanceReports.SVC_NAME);
 ```
-6.How dynamic proxies are created
+6.How dynamic proxies are created [should this be part of the instructions?]

 After the call of soda.bind(), the proxies of the object are created automatically by Soda.
 The process happens in DefaultNamingService.java.